AhmedLSayed9/deliverzler/README.md

 - When the order arrive to the destination by (200 meter) employee responsible for the order will get local notification and will be able to confirm and call the client on the map.
-- If the delivery driver location changed with both (5seconds & 50meter change in distance), it'll update delivery geoPoint on the backend (for all his current deliverying orders, so the clients can listen to it) and will update map directions (for only the opened map, if any).
+- If the delivery driver location changed with both (5seconds & 50meter change in distance), it'll update delivery geoPoint on the backend (for all his current delivering orders, so the clients can listen to it) and will update map directions (for only the opened map, if any).
 - When new order is added to the backend (delivery order).
 All employees will get notification from FCM (works with app in foreground, background or terminated).